Portugal Golden Visa Costs

 3. Collect required documents, including passport, proof of investment, and criminal record certificate.

-4. Submit your application via the AIMA Portal ARI.
+4. Submit your application via the AIMA Portal ARI online system.

-Processing times typically range from 3 to 6 months, though delays may occur due to high demand.
+Processing times typically range from 3 to 6 months, though delays may occur due to high demand and document verification requirements.

 Comparison with Other Golden Visa Programs